MarcisGailitis/marcisgailitis.github.io/index.md

 #### Job Control

-\$ sleep 20

-Ctrl+c to terminate sleep program, which sends SIGINT (Signal Interrupt) signal to the kernel.
+`$ sleep 20` Ctrl+c to terminate sleep program, which sends SIGINT (Signal Interrupt) signal to the kernel.

-\$ man signal to see all available signals, at least 18 of them
+`$ man signal` to see all available signals, at least 18 of them

 * SIGSTOP to stop, SIGCONT to continue
 * SIGQUIT to quit
 * SIGKILL can not be captured
 when you logoff, terminal send Hangup signal to all active applications

-\$ sleep 100
+`$ sleep 100`
 ctrl+z to sent Sigstop,  to suspend

-\$ nohup sleep 2000 &
+`$ nohup sleep 2000 &`

-\& to send the program to background nohup encapsulates your command and ignores Hangup signal, so that command keeps running
+* nohup encapsulates your command and ignores Hangup signal, so that command keeps running
+* & to send the program to background

-\$ jobs #to see all active programs and their statuses
+`$ jobs` to see all active programs and their statuses

-\$ bg %1 #to run a suspended program
+`$ bg %1` to run a suspended program

-\$ jobs # all programs are running again
+`$ jobs` all programs are running again

-\$ kill -STOP %1 #kill allows you to send any UNIX signal, stop in this case, %1=identifier
+`$ kill -STOP %1` #kill allows you to send any UNIX signal, stop in this case, %1=identifier

-\$ jobs
+`$ jobs`

 #### Terminal Multiplex

 Tmux allows executing “virtual shells”.
 Huge benefit in remote sessions, as it will not kill the running apps in a remote terminal.

+Tmux allows creating different workspaces in the same terminal, Sessions, Windows Panes.

-\$ tmux new -s "session name" -n " window name"
+`$ tmux new -s "session name" -n " window name"`

-\$ tmux neww -n " window name2"
+`$ tmux neww -n " window name2"`

 ##### Sessions

-\$ tmux # starts a new session
+`$ tmux` starts a new session

-\$ tmux ls lists the current sessions
+`$ tmux ls` lists the current sessions

-ctrl-b d #to detach from current tmux session
+`ctrl-b d` to detach from current tmux session

-\$ tmux a to attach the latest session?
+`$ tmux a` to attach the latest session?

-\$ tmux attach -t 0 # to attach specific session
+`$ tmux attach -t 0` to attach specific session

-\$ tmux new -s foobar # creates a new session named foobar
+`$ tmux new -s foobar` creates a new session named foobar

-\$ tmux rename-session -t 0 foobar #to rename existing session ctrl-b $ # to rename session
+`$ tmux rename-session -t 0 foobar` to rename existing session ctrl-b $ # to rename session

 ##### Windows

-ctrl-b c # to create a new window in session, ctrl+d to terminate the window ctrl-b n/p # to move to next/previous window ctrl-b 0-9 # to switch to a specific window ctrl-b w # lists current windows ctrl-b , # to rename current window
+`ctrl-b c` to create a new window in session, ctrl+d to terminate the window

+`ctrl-b n/p` to move to next/previous window

+`ctrl-b 0-9` to switch to a specific window

+`ctrl-b w` lists current windows

+`ctrl-b ,` to rename current window

 ##### Panes

-ctrl-b %/” # to split pane vertically, horizontally ctrl-b arrow # to switch b/w panes ctrl-b z # to zoom in/out from specific pane ctrl-b space # to change the layout of pines in the current window
+`ctrl-b %/”` to split pane vertically, horizontally

+`ctrl-b arrow` to switch b/w panes

+`ctrl-b z` to zoom in/out from specific pane

+`ctrl-b space` to change the layout of pines in the current window
-\$ tmux # allows creating different workspaces in the same terminal Sessions, Windows Panes
-\$ tmux starts a session

 #### Dotfiles